carlnordlund/Threadle/Paper/paper.md

 Threadle was developed within *The Complete Network of Sweden* ([NetReg.se](https://netreg.se)) research environment, which aims to construct and analyze the comprehensive, full-population network of social exposure in Sweden using administrative register data.
 This network encompasses data on kinships, households, families, and affiliations (schools, workplaces, residential areas) for approximately 15 million individuals from 1990 onward, representing one of the most complete, multi-domain population-scale social network datasets available for research.

 The fundamental research challenge that motivated Threadle's development is the impossibility of projecting large-scale 2-mode affiliation data using existing tools.
 For instance, representing workplace co-affiliation as projected 1-mode edges for Sweden's entire working population would require storing billions of edges, exhausting available RAM.
-Storing co-residency in a similar way would likely produce 1-mode edges of magnitudes more.
+Storing co-residency in a similar way would produce orders of magnitude more 1-mode edges.
 Threadle's pseudo-projection approach — querying 2-mode data as if projected without materializing the projection — makes such analyses computationally tractable.

 Using Threadle, we are also testing various random-walker methodologies for measuring network properties across multilayer population networks.
 These methods, implemented in threadleR, enable researchers to estimate network statistics through sampling and traversal rather than exhaustive computation, which is essential for networks of this scale.

-Beyond the specific application that inspired its development, Threadle could also be useful in other scientific contexts and datasets, i.e. where very large multilayer networks consisting of both 1-mode (unipartite) and 2-mode (bipartite) data has to be queried as if the 2-mode data was projected.
+Beyond the specific application that inspired its development, Threadle could also be useful in other scientific contexts and datasets, i.e. where very large multilayer networks consisting of both 1-mode (unipartite) and 2-mode (bipartite) data have to be queried as if the 2-mode data was projected.

 # Use of AI statement